| |

 your skin and eyes from xylene.

-* If the basecoat has to
+* If the basecoat has

-in the clean-up needed prior to topcoat.
+clean-up needed prior to topcoat.

 *

-To Shorten
+To Shorten the Deck

-the Deck Coating Process-
+Coating Process-

-Deck coating technicians can save one day of process time by using PC50
+technicians can save one day of process time by using PC50

 accelerator and Polycoat 440 for seam caulking in lieu of NP1.
-Make a paste of
+Make

-fiberglass deck webbing as in
+your seams with fiberglass deck webbing as in previous process.
+This

-using.
-Mixing ratio is about 1/2 pint of PC50 to 1 gallon of PC440,
+is about 1/2 pint of PC50 to 1 gallon of PC440, depending on cure

-to tack free before applying base coat layers over the top.
+free before applying base coat layers over the top.

 CAUTION: